A decompositional framework for process theories in spacetime: What is needed to decide embeddability?

 When we ask whether a process $\mathtt{F}$ is embeddable with $\mathcal{C}$-local inputs and outputs, we can think of this as the question of whether any of its implementations $i_\mathtt{F} \in \mathcal{I}_\mathtt{F}$ yield a valid $\mathcal{C}$-local embedding.
 It is not necessarily always the same implementation that gives us a valid $\mathcal{C}$-local embedding.
 For example, consider our implementations of the Bell process from \cref{impset}

 The implementation $s_\mathtt{Bell}$, requires Alice to communicate to Bob while $s'_\mathtt{Bell}$ requires the opposite.
 Thus, in order to find a valid embedding we would need Alice in the past of Bob (or formally, $\mathcal{C}(X) < \mathcal{C}(B)$) in the case of $s_\mathtt{Bell}$ and Bob in the past of Alice ($\mathcal{C}(Y) < \mathcal{C}(A)$) in the case of $s'_\mathtt{Bell}$.
 Thus, we cannot ignore either implementation as sometimes one condition may be fulfilled and sometimes the other one.
 When deciding embeddability we would thus always have to check both implementations.
 On the other hand, when it comes to the implementation $p_\mathtt{Bell}$, Alice and Bob can be spacelike separated.
 The constraints for this implementation to yield a valid embedding thus seem to be strictly weaker.
-Indeed, this notion turns out to be fully justified and it suffices to check whether $p_\mathtt{Bell}$ can be embedded in a $\mathcal{C}$-local way.
+Indeed, it suffices to check whether $p_\mathtt{Bell}$ can be embedded in a $\mathcal{C}$-local way.
 Hence, if $p_\mathtt{Bell}$ is an implementation, $s_\mathtt{Bell}$ and $s'_\mathtt{Bell}$ can safely be ignored.

 The question is then, given some set of implementations $\mathcal{I}_\mathtt{F}$ what is the minimal subset that still always allows us to decide whether $\mathtt{F}$ can be $\mathcal{C}$-locally embedded in spacetime or not?
 Is there some condition to find it?
 Since embeddability depends on the (framed) partial order associated to an implementation, it makes sense to look at framed partial orders directly to answer this question.